Paridhicodes/FindPaws/README.md

 ## About the project

-- The project findPAWS is an ***Android Mobile Application built using Flutter*** for Microsoft Enagage 2022 by implementing the Agile Methodology.
+- The project findPAWS is an ***Android Mobile Application built using Flutter*** for Microsoft Engage 2022 by implementing the Agile Methodology.

 - The purpose of the app is to locate the potential dog owners of the lost dogs through email enclosing the contact details of the finder.